askeksa/Oidos/README.md

 instruments are used for the tonal parts of music.
 Disharmonious instruments are for instance drums, which don't have a specific tone.

-The *harmonicity* parameter pulls the mode frequencies towards (or pushes them away from) overtones of the base frequency in order to make the sound more or less harmonious.
+The *harmonicity* parameter pulls the mode center frequencies towards (or pushes them away from) overtones of the base frequency in order to make the sound more or less harmonious.

 ### Decay